 I received my doctorate from Rutgers University, where I focused on multicultural psychology, anxiety, and trauma.
 I originally came from Puerto Rico for my education, and ended up staying and working in New York City (Krispy Kremes *may* have played a role).
 In my off-time, I'm an avid gamer, and perform regularly as a spoken word artist.

 My approach and commitment to you

-While my role is to hold you accountable to your goals, your role is to give me feedback to measure how well therapy is working.
-Research shows that routinely monitoring outcome using objective measures, and your self-report, makes our therapy more effective compared to treatments that don't measure outcome.
+Part of your job is to give me feedback so we can measure how well therapy is working.
+Research shows that routinely monitoring outcome—and using that feedback—makes therapy more effective.
 I want to make sure these treatments don't just work, but work for you.